lsst-sitcom/sitcomtn-101/index.rst

    dc accelerometers telemetry for all FCUs at 100% (blue) and all off (orange).

-See appendix for IMS behaviour the system was not sensitive to vibrations.
+See appendix for IMS behavior the system was not sensitive to vibrations.

 PSD analysis
 ------------